Beach Tennis vs Padel (And Other Beach Sports): Key Differences Explained

 Ball BouncesNot allowedNot applicable

-Beach Tennis vs. Paddle Ball
+Beach Tennis vs Paddle Ball (Frescobol)

 Paddle ball, also known as beach paddle ball or Frescobol, shares some DNA with beach tennis but has distinct differences.